highmobility/hm-android-bluetooth-auto-api-explorer/sandboxui/src/main/java/com/highmobility/queue/README.md

 Queue can be used to send multiple commands in a row.
-It is meant to be used as a layer between hmkit and the app, where all link communication is forwarded to the queue.
+It is meant to be used as a layer between HMKit and the app, where all link communication is forwarded to the queue.
 It returns the commands or failure indications if the commands fail.

 ```java
 ConnectedLink link;